This video shows you the steps for setting up the integration between SimplePay and Xero.

 After performing the above action, you will be prompted to map your payroll accounts to Xero accounts.
-Under each payroll account, you will find a drop-down list of potential Xero accounts that it can be mapped to.
+Under each payroll account, you will find a drop-down list of potential Xero accounts to which it can be mapped .

-You will then authorise SimplePay to access your data on Xero.
+You will then need to authorise SimplePay to access your data on Xero.
 This authorisation will be remembered in future – it can be revoked at any time from within Xero.

 In future, you will not be asked to map accounts.
-However, if you’ve started using a new payroll account since the last time you posted data to Xero; for example, if you are now paying sales commission for the first time, you will be asked to map that account.
+However, if you’ve started using a new payroll account since the last time you posted data to Xero, e.g. you are now paying sales commission for the first time, you will be asked to map that account.
 This is because SimplePay only maps accounts that you’ve actually used, saving you the trouble of mapping accounts that you may have on paper but never actually use in practice.

 The above information is applicable in the standard case – where you wish to integrate your company in SimplePay with one company in Xero.
 This would be applicable to most businesses.

-If, however, you use pay points in SimplePay and, therefore, want to link a pay point / company in SimplePay to multiple companies in Xero, please refer to:
+If, however, you use pay points in SimplePay and, therefore, want to link a Pay Point / company in SimplePay to multiple companies in Xero, please refer to the below section: